The Importance of NATO

 Having been pivotal in defeating the Axis powers, the United States had since realized it could not continue its isolationist approach.
 In the aftermath of the war, America provided economic relief to rebuild and stabilize Europe through the Marshall Plan.
 But there was still much mistrust between the European nations, a mistrust that only a strong military alliance could cure.

-Initially there was the Western Union (not the financial services company) which later became the Western European Union, however a purely European alliance was not strong enough to hold back the Soviet Union and a trans-Atlantic alliance was sought.
+Initially, there was the Western Union (not the financial services company), which later became the Western European Union.
+However, a purely European alliance was not strong enough to hold back the Soviet Union, so a trans-atlantic coalition was sought.

 On April 4, 1949, the North Atlantic Treaty was signed, creating the alliance with 12 initial countries: